ufs-community/uwtools/docs/sections/user_guide/cli/tools/rocoto.rst

 Examples
 ^^^^^^^^

-The examples in this section use a Rocoto XML file called ``rocoto-good.xml`` with the following contents:
+The examples in this section use a Rocoto XML file called ``rocoto-good.xml`` with contents:

 .. literalinclude:: rocoto/rocoto-good.xml
    :language: xml